top of page

 CONSERVATION OF CORAL STONE

-co3-Project | Collaboration for the Conservation of Coral Stone is a project initiative to understand, document, and nurture the built heritage of Stone Town, Zanzibar, a UNESCO World Heritage site.
+Collaboration for the Conservation of Coral Stone is a project initiative to understand, document, and nurture the built heritage of Stone Town, Zanzibar,

 The capital of Zanzibar, Stone Town, is an incredible city of diverse cultures and religions, a city that has been strongly shaped by both internal and external influences.
 Ongoing and new factors are once again forging change, and the city is in danger of literally losing the foundations of its identity.
 The majority (85%¹) of Stone Town's approximately 1,700 historic buildings, constructed in coral stone, are in poor condition, with many already having collapsed.
+Stone Town's multicultural heritage is not just a unique collection of buildings; it is a living testament to cultural and religious diversity.
+Mosques, churches, and temples coexist within narrow streets, reflecting the mix of traditions that have developed here for centuries.

 (1) Aga Khan Trust for Culture, Zanzibar A Plan for the Historic Stone Town, The Gallery Publications,1996.